NHS Shropshire, Telford and Wrekin Board Meetings

 Yes we will take questions from members of the public, as long as they relate to what is on the agenda and they are submitted in advance.

-You can submit a question by email to firstname.lastname@example.org.
-Please do this at least 48 hours before the board meeting.
+All question must be received at least 48 hours before the board meeting.

 - We will accept your question as long as it relates to the commissioning of health services in Shropshire, Telford and Wrekin and they are relevant to the meeting’s agenda.